Spanners for Directed Transmission Graphs: Spanners for Directed Transmission Graphs

-The second problem is to define an appropriate neighborhood relation.
-As in Section~\ref{sec:spanner}, the neighborhood relation $N$ should consist of pairs $(\sigma_v,\sigma_w)$ whose nodes $v$ and $w$ have the same level in $T$ and satisfy $d(v,w) \in [c-2, 2c) \diam(v)$.
-The set $R_{\sigma_v}$ should consist of all sites in $\sigma_v \cap P$ whose radius is in $[c-2, 2(c+1))\diam(v)$, a slightly larger interval than in the previous sections.
-To make sure that $N$ and $R_\sigma$ fulfill Definition~\ref{def:decomposition}(ii), we insert $O(n)$ additional nodes into $T$ so that $\Q$ contains the appropriate cells.
+As in Section~\ref{sec:spanner}, the neighborhood relation $N$ which we define here would consist of pairs $(\sigma_v,\sigma_w)$ such that $\diam(v) = \diam(w)$ and $d(v,w) \in [c-2, 2c) \diam(v)$.
+The set $R_{\sigma_v}$ would consist of all sites in $\sigma_v \cap P$ whose radius is in $[c-2, 2(c+1))\diam(v)$, a slightly larger interval than in the previous sections.
+To make sure that $N$ and $R_\sigma$ fulfill Property (ii) of Definition~\ref{def:decomposition}, we insert $O(n)$ additional nodes into $T$ so that $\Q$ contains the appropriate cells.
 To find these nodes, we adapt the WSPD algorithm of Callahan and Kosaraju \cite{CallahanKo95}.